Signatures Seem Useless¶

-The fundamental issue is that the signature at some patch of paper does not prevent further changes to the document.
+The fundamental issue is that the signature at some patch of paper does not prevent further changes to the document (leading to issues like this).
 A cryptographic signature does exactly this.
 I have signed the source code of the front page of my website with my private PGP key and this is the signature:

 -----BEGIN PGP SIGNATURE----- iQIcBAABAgAGBQJaxe2rAAoJEKdLQbJouKqQXK4P/0WlIW9xLBtitk0lU1zQgn/H im8FGq2o3XIr8AQ6n3Q//bDwlRGsdIsY+QCZVhXtMoA8487xgJqS9I+V9Ox8JGqx C9S3XW+uL7HAjHHv590fMrMUgXoNWfoG7b+k77HwwYQkKUL0kkSV7jdaxHoA245L nbkYefeEU/P1nz/4Yk/iTJaXgvAAJ/614IIi9+UFJDN6vBK/8BGB8FB5Vf4sW79+ hfdn/hi1TjbkaH5p2kkcqll6XX8mAmaL4BYkoxgcsgreiOW4xmkfGeA+Ee+kVea8 bM2QZ11GyFvH/zco+HIa+GhdVK5zTE2Qnswj0J4R1RuAXPAEZB5c9uSe6WVq65B0 nVq3X/tWFdZl3LroyFSHx21ZrLeN5rv0EkPnuKCnBD32n3ucs4QZ3qxksJ967o8E YFtS4ycIXz5QZQ8brrMkSDbmGKYsyiCnqk02DO++oMjCPOh4V5EAIAH0zOJTxRsZ LEEOVmtTuSGCZprgNe/3o9Win9DAKXcOVLIrYhM6r4KgIf7kO5IghWT6WguVePL/ q/a/3G6SGCoBWTbc0IXZt8pN4PUEFKnGO0vi61Ot8qgjHVeTBI/23bzr1owjLc8u WW3NMhJvNXEy8cXEUBBWgWK6ElXiZhVK4GQqoIcLxklrg/56VpPY4YwxtLm/h1Kw ZVIJglkohxItAmcmCz26 =gA6p -----END PGP SIGNATURE-----